 Filling quantity in ice cream machines – small trick, big effect

-In household ice machines, the size of liters is usually spoken of.
-But this usually means how much volume the ice container has.
-The devices should only be filled with around 50% of it.
-So if you buy a machine with 1,5 liters, you should fill it with around 0,75 liters.
-You can find more information at FAQ.
+So if you buy a machine with a 1,5-liter capacity, you should fill it with approximately 0,75 liters.
+You can find more information at [link to relevant page].
+FAQ.
 In the case of gastro ice cream machines, one speaks of a maximum filling, i.e. how much can be put in at the maximum.

 Which is diWhat is the right ice cream maker size for me?